History of ZEISS Planetariums

 1913

-Oskar von Miller orders two sky models from Carl Zeiss for the German Museum in Munich: a Copernican planetarium and a sky model that shows the heavens as seen from the earth.
+Oskar von Miller orders two sky models from ZEISS for the Deutsches Museum in Munich: a Copernican planetarium and a sky model that shows the heavens as seen from the earth.

 Photo: © ZEISS Archives